Why Distributed Optimization?

 In general, parallelism for MIP is beneficial only in a few situations -- even on a single machine.
-Based on our extensive experience, our general sense is that beyond 8 (or maybe 16) threads, the speedups are not significantly better.
+Based on our experience, our general sense is that the speedups are not significantly better beyond 8 (or maybe 16) threads.
 In fact, sometimes too many threads can even be detrimental due to the overhead incurred by synchronization.
 This sense also agrees with Amdahl's law regarding the theoretical speedup when using multiple processors.

-When splitting the work between multiple machines, benefits are even harder to achieve because the communication overhead is more significant due to latency.
+Benefits are even harder to achieve when splitting the work between multiple machines because the communication overhead is more significant due to latency.
 Often, it is not beneficial to use lots of workers.
 Whenever possible, it is better to perform the optimization on one big machine instead of many small ones.

 However, the distributed MIP approach can work well for models that produce very large but relatively shallow trees.
 With these models, the number of open (unexplored) nodes with good dual bounds becomes very large during the optimization.

-On the other hand, if the MIP tree search is a "dive", parallelism won't help much because only one thread can process a single dive, while each of the other threads need to process their own dives.
-If the MIP is essentially solved by just following a single dive to the end until an optimal or very good solution is found at a leaf node, then processing additional dives using additional threads is not going to help.
+On the other hand, if the MIP tree search is a "dive", parallelism won't help much because only one thread can process a single dive, while each of the other threads needs to process their own dives.
+Suppose the MIP is essentially solved by just following a single dive to the end until an optimal or very good solution is found at a leaf node.
+In that case, processing additional dives using additional threads will not help.

 How does distributed MIP work?